jknapka/mvca/src/tg/unter/README.txt

 ----------
 ISSUES

+) It would be really good to provide a Spanish-language version of the entire site.
+I am totally unqualified to do that, from a language perspective.
+Providing "es" versions of templates should be natively supported by TurboGears, so all I need is translation assistance there.
+Internationalizing resource strings (eg for dynamically-generated SMS messages) will require more effort.

+) I'm considering letting Unter assume a volunteer is available any time, if they have not configured any available time periods.
+That way, new volunteers will start to see alerts for need events immediately, and some might not ever need to bother configuring time availabilities.
+We could also include a link to the "configure your available times" page in each alert message (but only for users with no configured time periods).

-) Provide a configurable site name and use [SITE_NAME] in alert emails and SMSs.
+) (in progress) Provide a configurable site name and use [SITE_NAME] in alert emails and SMSs.
+(Note, we can use the tg config variable "project_name" for this.)

 ) (done) Need a "password reset" function.